Oils for Washing

 Tseng washes her hair with oil as follows:

-- Apply the Oil: After sectioning the hair, apply the oil to the scalp with your fingertips.
-Focus on the scalp when washing your hair, ensuring it is completely covered with oil, or use a pointed bottle to squeeze the oil directly onto the scalp.
+- Apply Oil: After sectioning the hair, apply the oil to the scalp with your fingertips or a squeeze bottle, ensuring that the scalp is completely covered with oil.

-- Condition the Hair: Apply any remaining oil to your hair as a conditioner.
+- Condition Hair: Apply any remaining oil to your hair as a conditioner.

-- Let It Sit: Leave the oil on your scalp for 30 minutes if time allows.
+- Let It Sit: Leave the oil on your hair for 30 minutes if time allows.

 - Wash It Out: Shampoo your hair one to two more times than usual to thoroughly cleanse the scalp of excess oil.